 As a deep learning journey, the seminars provide a safe space for participants to share and co-explore challenges and ideas relating to their personal and professional context.
 All discussions are treated as confidential.
 In our experience, representatives from competing organisations appreciate the opportunity to interact with their peers on a common agenda.
 For the syndicate groups, where some of the more delicate conversations take place, we ensure that participants from competing organisations are allocated to different groups.
 But there is nothing to prevent individuals from organisations which could identify themselves as competitors from engaging in active debate and sharing of ideas during the seminar.

-Annually, we run a BSP senior executive seminar in the UK, continental Europe, South Africa, and Australia.
-In September 2013 BSP will be run for the first time in Brazil.
+Annually, we run a BSP senior executive seminar in the UK, South Africa, Brazil and Australia.
 The programme also frequently runs seminars in various locations in the US.
 Tailored BSP or sector programmes also run in other locations.

 A typical BSP seminar is 3.5 days long.
 In some cases, the programme has been delivered in 2.5 or 5 days to fit the needs of specific locations and organisations.

 The cost of BSP is £3,950 (VAT is not chargeable).
 This includes all course materials, accommodation and meals during the seminar, but excludes any travel expenses.
-BSP South Africa costs R34 950 + VAT (overseas delegates pay £3,950).
+BSP South Africa costs R34 950 + VAT and BSP Brazil costs R$11,850 (overseas delegates pay £3,950).
 Companies nominating delegate groups on an annual basis or nominating more than 2 delegates per seminar are eligible for discounts.
 CPSL strategic partners are granted 5 places at half price annually, at any of its programmes.

 You can apply here.